phoboslab/qoi/README.md

 More info at https://phoboslab.org/log/2021/11/qoi-fast-lossless-image-compression

-⚠️ Please note that this library is not yet ready to deal with untrusted input.

 ⚠️ 2021.11.30 – the file format is not yet finalized.
 We're still working to fix some smaller issues.
 The final specification will be announced on 2021.12.20.
 Thanks for your patience!
 The WIP file format specification can be found in